Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

-How your state impacts the cost of car insurance
+How your city and state impact the cost of car insurance

 The state you live in has a significant impact on the price of your car insurance.
 For example, car insurance is most expensive in Louisiana and Oklahoma, while Maine tends to have the lowest prices overall.

 - Population.
 A higher population means more cars on the road, more chance of having an accident and higher premiums.

 - Number of claims.
 The more claims originating from your state, the higher you can expect your premiums to be.

 - Risk.
-States with higher occurrences of theft, vandalism, or extreme weather conditions pose a greater threat and therefore may have higher premiums.
+States with higher occurrences of car theft, vandalism or extreme weather conditions pose a greater threat and therefore may have higher premiums.
 And rural areas may have higher risks of animal collisions.